EoghannIrving/mindloom/README.md

   configured.
 - Automatically pull calendar events from linked `.ics` files or Google Calendar when visiting the `/calendar` page, caching parsed feeds and metadata in `data/calendar_cache.json` and refreshing them via a background job so the calendar UI stays responsive.
 - Enjoy Mindloom as an installable Progressive Web App: the manifest, service worker, and `/offline` fallback keep core pages cached even when you lose connectivity.
+- Keep momentum with reminders that nudge you after long idle periods, celebrate quick wins, and check in on active tasks via PWA notifications or inline prompts.
 - Visualize logged energy and mood trends for the current day, week, month, or year on the `/energy-trends` dashboard.
 - Track completed tasks, their energy cost, and whether they landed on time or late through `/task-trends`.
 - Backfill the task completion log with every historical `last_completed` entry via `python scripts/seed_task_completions.py`.